socialistlegacy/socialistlegacy/content/epigraphia/toposterity.md

 1\.

-Indeed I live in the dark ages!<!--more-->\
+Indeed I live in the dark ages!\
 A guileless word is an absurdity.
 A smooth forehead betokens\
 A hard heart.
 He who laughs\
 Has not yet heard\
-The terrible tidings.
+The terrible tidings.<!--more-->

 Ah, what an age it is\
 When to speak of trees is almost a crime\